Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Experiments

 \section{Experiments}

-We evaluate our method on synthetic and real-world forecasting tasks to assess its ability to (i) maintain coverage, (ii) attribute predictive error to specific model stages, and (iii) adapt to distribution shifts in modular pipelines.
+We evaluate our method on synthetic and real-world forecasting tasks to assess its ability to (i) preserve coverage, (ii) attribute predictive error to specific model stages, and (iii) adapt to distribution shifts in modular pipelines.
+We validate the shift robustness mechanisms outlined previously: conservative calibration via FWER provides a safety margin, while stage-wise parameters $(a,b,c,d)$ adapt to distribution shifts that affect upstream and downstream components differently.
 Our experiments are designed to isolate upstream, downstream, and full-pipeline shifts, highlighting how stage-aware intervals improve transparency and robustness over existing conformal baselines.
-Additional experiments and details are in Appendix~\ref{additionalexp}.
+Additional experiments and details are in Appendix~\ref{additionalexp} where we provide hyperparameter ablation studies, practical guidelines for hyperparameter selection, experiments on covariate shift, a real-world stocks dataset, single-stage baseline comparisons, and visualizations of how the chosen weights $(a,b)$ adapt to distribution shifts.